behavure/behavure-docs/src/content/docs/measure_iq/measure-tutorials/event-properties-vs-actor-properties.md

 - **average** session durations for Android devices
 - **sum** play time per music service

-We’re going to focus on the first two to dig deeper into the differences between event and actor properties.
+We're going to focus on the first two to dig deeper into the differences between event and actor properties.

 ### Event Scope